 How to Make Hydrangeas Purple

-If you want to try this, you’ll need to shoot for very neutral soil, and sometimes finding that perfect balance can take some time.
+If you want to try this, you’ll need to shoot for very neutral soil, and sometimes, finding that perfect balance can take some time.

 Keep testing your soil until you achieve that neutral range of pH 6 to 7.
-You may need to add more of one ingredient or the other until you get consistent results right where you want them.
+You may need to add more of one ingredient or the other until you get consistent results that are right where you want them.

-Then, just give your blooms time to adjust to the changes and you should start seeing their colors change accordingly.
+Then, just give your blooms time to adjust to the changes, and you should start seeing their colors change accordingly.

 Purple hydrangea pictures